Fears of nuclear arms race rise as US-Russia treaty expires

 Many experts who spoke with CNN said it is not in the US national security interest to let the limits of New START lapse and said it would instead make sense to continue them on a temporary basis.

 “We do not benefit from a wasteful, inefficient arms race.
 We do not benefit from a lack of predictability and transparency in knowing what the Russian nuclear program is up to.
-We don’t benefit from potential miscommunication or miscalculation based on a lack of information,” said Paul Dean, a former assistant secretary of state for arms control, deterrence, and stability.
+We don’t benefit from potential miscommunication or miscalculation based on a lack of information,” said Paul Dean, a former acting assistant secretary of state for arms control, deterrence, and stability who is now vice president at the Nuclear Threat Initiative (NTI).

 How the Trump administration responds to the treaty’s expiration is yet to be determined, though former officials and experts said the US may upload more nuclear warheads, reversing moves it took to pare back its posture to comply with the treaty when it was introduced.